svenkreiss/databench/docs/frontend.rst

 Frontend
 ========

+This is section contains an overview of techniques and best practices that can be used on the frontend, followed by a short overview of the frontend API and a subsection on generic UI elements (buttons, sliders, etc).

 Overview
 --------

-This is an overview of techniques and best practices that can be used on the frontend.

 Customization
 +++++++++++++